yang5hi/sql-challenge/README.md

 # sql-challenge

 This research project is on employees of the corporation from the 1980s and 1990s.
 The record is in six csv files.
-I design the tables to hold data in the CSVs and imported it into a SQL database:
+I design the SQL tables under pgAdmin 4 to hold data in the CSVs and imported it into a SQL database called EmployeeSQL.
   - Use the unique column as the primary key or create a composite key as the primary key.
   - Specify the data types and foreign keys.
   - Import each CSV file into the corresponding SQL table